NTS Defense: Capabilities

 - MIL-DTL-901E— the “Department of Defense Requirements for Shock Tests, High Impact, Shipboard Machinery, Equipment, and Systems” — is the military standard governing shock-resistance requirements for shipboard equipment.
 Previously called MIL-S-901D, the certification is required for principle devices, subsidiary components and subassembly components, including both those that are essential for safety and combat, and those that could become hazardous to the crew if exposed to shock.
 Shock testing to MIL-S-910 standards can be performed at NTS labs across the country.
-Our Rustburg, VA location is specially equipped with a 36-acre, 1,800 x 250 x 130-ft. quarry for heavyweight applications.
+Our Rustburg, VA location is specially equipped with a 36-acre facility with an 1,800 x 250 x 130-ft. quarry for heavyweight applications.

 - MIL-STD-167— “Department of Defense Test Method Standard: Mechanical Vibrations of Shipboard Equipment” — is similar to MIL-STD-901D but covers specifically the effects of environmentally and internally excited vibrations on shipboard equipment.
 Replicating these factors in a controlled laboratory environment requires powerful shakers and precise instrumentation.
 NTS maintains some of the best-equipped facilities in the country for MIL-STD-167 vibration testing.
 Contact our head office to discuss your requirements and find a testing lab near you.